zonemaster/zonemaster/docs/specifications/tests/Methods.md

 glue records) from the delegation of the given zone (child zone) from the parent zone.
 Glue records are address records for [in-bailiwick] name server names, if any.
-Extract addresses even if the resolution goes through CNAME or DNAME.
-It is, however, not permitted for a NS record to point at a name that has a CNAME or DNAME, but that test is covered by Test Case [DELEGATION05].
+Extract addresses even if the resolution goes through CNAME.
+It is, however, not permitted for a NS record to point at a name that has a CNAME, but that test is covered by Test Case [DELEGATION05].

 IP addresses for [out-of-bailiwick] name server names are not extracted with this method.
 To get those use method [Get-Del-NS-IPs] or